grenzi/pymsasdax/README.md

 I hope you find this useful!

 ## Python before 3.9

 This should actually work fine with for python 3 under 3.9.
 I've used this code for a couple of years now without incident -- I was just lazy when building this package.
 I **think** you'd need backports to support [dateparser](https://pypi.org/project/dateparser/).
+Feel free to path and submit a PR if you like.

 # Usage examples

 ## Have an interactive prompt for Login to the resource

 ```python
 from pymsasdax import dax